-Under the same vein, learn how to adapt well to unfamiliar situations and simply blend into the background.
+In the same vein, learn how to adapt well to unfamiliar situations and simply blend into the background.
 Great mystery shoppers are able to browse a small store for as long as necessary for their shop guidelines without seeming out of place or giving themselves away.

 Stick to the goals

 When in doubt, Mystery Shoppers Manual suggested simply sticking to the guidelines and completing the shop.
 It’s hard to tell if an employee truly thinks you are a mystery shopper just based on questions they ask or looks they give.
 Again, this requires strong preparation on the part of the shopper.
 Make sure all goals and tasks are memorized.
 If you forget to complete an item or two on the task list sent by the business, you’ll have to go back to the location and finish those items.
 Even if this feels strange, be confident and stick to the goals.